rudalsly26/rudalsly26.github.io/_pages/lecture-notes.md

 author_profile: true
 ---

-If you find any error, please feel free to reach out.
+If you find any errors, please feel free to reach out.

 ---